joshuadevp/ECS189L-LightDarkGame/ProjectDocument.md

 ## Assisting Game Logic (Primary Fire/Support/Upgrades) - Amit Bhongiri

 I decided to help Nam with the upgrades and abilities the player would have, as they would be the most intensive part of a vampire survivors like game such as this.
 While most of the upgrades are listed above in Nam's role, we also discussed support/static upgrades that are prevalent in games like this.
-Examples of this would be health/stamina/movespeed/etc.
+Examples of this would be health/stamina/movespeed/etc. In addition to this, we discussed abilities that would enhance the player's other abilities, such as introducing a secondary beacon that would act as a decoy for the darkness, a splintershot upon an enemy being struck, and multishots, but they were not implemented fully due to time constraints.

 ## Press Kit and Trailer